 Introduction – Models of Suffering and Desperation for an Outcome

 People are very good at suffering.
-And there are a number of different suffering styles – some prefer to suffer in silence, others will see a problem that is shared is equal to a problem that is halved, others will share in the suffering, and of course some people prefer to suffering alone.
+And there are a number of different suffering styles – some prefer to suffer in silence, others will see a problem that is shared is equal to a problem that is halved, others will share in the suffering, and of course, some people prefer to suffering alone.

 All too often in counselling and therapy, the therapy session will consist of little more than exploring the client’s model of suffering.
-By the end of therapy, the client has a better model and better set of distinctions by which they understand their suffering.
-They may have more words and be more eloquent in their description, and be better able to explain how they feel and how they suffer.
+By the end of therapy, the client has a better model and a better set of distinctions by which they understand their suffering.
+They may have more words and be more eloquent in their description and be better able to explain how they feel and how they suffer.

 But they don’t necessarily suffer less.
 They simply learn to suffer it better.